Cash equivalent means the cash value upon which an employee will pay tax according to the type of benefit they have been provided by their employer.

 The basic cash equivalent formula is: –

-Cost to the Employer of providing the benefit (inc VAT)
+the Employer of providing the benefit (inc VAT)

 Amount made good by the employee (Out of their net pay)